Most years, I slide toward my winter self in an increasingly cozy cloak of introspection, meditation, and meanderings.

-The wonderful people at Juniper Ridge know what good is: thoughtful stewards and reverent wildcrafters, the people at Juniper Ridge create products celebrating the wild places that surround them.
+The wonderful people at Juniper Ridge know what good is: thoughtful stewards and reverent wildcrafters, the Juniper Ridge team creates products celebrating the wild places that surround them.

-This year, we let a few bags of the delicious Douglas Fir Spring Tips tea fall into a jar of vodka to infuse for a week…
+This year, we let a few bags of that delicious Douglas Fir Spring Tips tea fall into a jar of vodka to infuse for a week…

 Two cups of vodka plus 5-6 bags of the tea steeping together for a week yields an earthy, herbal, citrus, pine-y delight of a vodka.

 Herewith a few of the fun and inspired ways you might use it…

 A new twist on the classic vodka martini….